visit-dav/visit/src/doc/cli_manual/functions.rst

     When the visualization window is in bounding box mode, any plots it contains are hidden while the view is being changed so the window redraws faster.
-    The ToggleCameraViewMode function toggles camera view mode on and off.
-    When the visualization window is in camera view mode, the view is updated using any view keyframes that have been defined when VisIt is in keyframing mode.
-    The ToggleFullFrameMode function toggles fullframe mode on and off.
-When the visualization window is in fullframe mode, the viewport is stretched non-uniformly so that it covers most of the visualization window.
-While not maintaining a 1:1 aspect ratio, it does make better use of the visualization window.
-    The ToggleLockTime function turns time locking on and off in a visualization window.
-When time locking is on in a visualization window, VisIt creates a database correlation that works for the databases in all visualization windows that are time-locked.
-When you change the time state using the time slider for the the afore-mentioned database correlation, it has the effect of updating time in all time-locked visualization windows.
-    The ToggleLockViewMode function turns lock view mode on and off.
-When windows are in lock view mode, each view change is broadcast to other windows that are also in lock view mode.
-This allows windows containing similar plots to be compared easily.
-    The ToggleMaintainDataMode and ToggleMaintainViewMode functions force the data range and the view, respectively, that was in effect when the mode was toggled to be used for all subsequent time states.
-    The ToggleSpinMode function turns spin mode on and off.
-When the visualization window is in spin mode, it continues to spin along the axis of rotation when the view is changed interactively.

 **Example:**